mcwdsi/OMRSE/README.md

-# OMRSE -- The Ontology of Medically Related Social Entities
+# OMRSE -- The Ontology for Modeling and Representation of Social Entities

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]